Br0Fi/goscalc/README.md

 ```
 + place the waveup.dat file in the same directory as the config.json and the goscalc executable
 + fill in config.json with the desired parameters and the output directory name
+    + the config.json looks like this:

+            {
+            	"dft_filename": "waveup.dat",
+            	"output_dir_name": "C",
+            	"n_bound": 1,
+            	"l_bound": 0,
+            	"max_considered_lfree": 15,
+            	"energy_free_start": 10.5,
+            	"energy_free_steps": 8,
+            	"energy_free_increase":20,
+            	"max_kvalue_Ang": 70
+            }

+    + These values denote:
+        + dft_filename is the name of the file given by wavegen containing the bound electron wave functions
+        + output_dir_name is the name the output files will be written to
+        + n_bound, l_bound denote the subshell for which the GOS is to be computed
+        + max_considered_lfree is the maximum angular quantum number l  to be considered for the ejected electron
+        + energy_free_start is the lowest energy loss for which the GOS will be computed
+        + energy_free_steps the number of energy loss steps  for which the GOS will be computed
+        + energy_free_increase the size of each of these steps
+        + max_kvalue_Ang up to which wavenumber k_{N-1} value the GOS will be computed.
+This is used in conjuction with the size of the real space lattice (r_0 and r_{N-1}) given in the wavegen output file to determine the minimum wavenumber k_0 = k_{N-1} * r_0 / r_{N-1}
+    + See Example Files for examples of wavegen.dat
 + execute goscalc
 ```bash
     ./goscalc